Here are some leads for research should you want to look out a therapist near you. Most professional organisations allow you to search by post code.

 - a psycho-therapist (there are several ‘schools’ of psycho-therapy training),

 There are large variations in the education, training and experience in the body of individuals calling themselves counsellors or psycho-therapists.
 Some of the training is most stringent – involving years of study, teaching placements, research and on-going clinical supervision of all work.
-That said, in theory, you could put the term ‘counsellor’ on your door and not be disciplined for it.

 Even so, a newly-qualified counsellor might be just the best thing for you.
 The most experienced and best qualified individual may simply not ‘gel’ with you.
-The personal qualities of your therapist will be as important – possibly, more important – than their age, experience and qualification.
+The personal qualities of your therapist will be as important – possibly, more important than their age, experience and qualification.

 You are not likely to know who is best for you without the opportunity to speak with a few people so you can get their ‘measure’.

 Ensure you work with some-one able to offer membership of a professional and accrediting organisation.
 You can then check on-line to see that their name is registered; sadly, there are some who will falsely claim qualifications and memberships.